swiperthefox/python-source-browser/plan.md

 Will use a browser, using knockout js.

-* Define a tree compoenent for knockout js.
+* (done) Define a tree compoenent for knockout js.

     Some examples are floating in the internet, will use one of them as a starting point.
+    update: Using jstree for now.

 * A call stack view.

-* Handle the "click" event using our own function, to:
+* (done) Handle the "click" event using our own function, to:

     1. Get a chance to trace the links